Finding Life on

 into the angiosperm (flowering plants) category, evidence has surfaced in geology and

-of thought (paleobotanical thought communities) on flowers that are now known as having
+school of thought (paleobotanical thought communities) on flowers that are now known

-account has left us with a view that science is progressive, and that new information
+The standard account has left us with a view that science is progressive, and that

-builds on older information, and essentially updates it, expands it, and brings more light
+new information builds on older information, and essentially updates it, expands it, and

-model suggests that after a scientific revolution a huge chunk of the old
+Kuhns model suggests that after a scientific revolution a huge chunk of

 Scientists today are looking at the planet Gliese 581c and Gliese 581d.
 A popular science website (Anonymous, 2007), still hooked on 581c instead of the now-favored 581d, admits that alien life forms could have years of evolutionary advantage on us as its ancient star may have supported life for longer and that the Gliese planet(s) will be a key target for future space missions and by 2020 scientists hope to have sent powerful telescopes to search out signs of extra-terrestrial life.
 Despite the 13-year wait for more detail, bookmakers William Hill have slashed the odds regarding the existence of intelligent extra-terrestrial life from 1000/1 to 100/1.
 This account has, interestingly enough, picked up on the probability of not only accepting the notion of alien life in space, but in the possibility of finding it.
 Also noted, more favorably toward intelligent life being more advanced than us, is that we may find more than microbes.